 Eat Retreaters are cooks, farmers, food writers, entrepreneurs, butchers, bakers, beekeepers, photographers, food system visionaries, community builders and makers of all kind.
-Attendees are hand-selected for their zeal, creativity, and collaborative skills.
-Eat Retreaters arrive with curiosity and something to share and leave with a strong network of friends, supporters, and collaborators for future projects.
+Each year, attendees arrive with curiosity and something to share and leave as part of a strong professional network.
 Meet the Eat Retreat alumni.

-For each event we bring together a diverse group of 35 to 40 enthusiastic and generous folks.
-Attendees are selected through an online application process.
-You can join our email list to be notified of future events.
+For each event, we bring together a diverse group of 35 to 40 enthusiastic and generous folks through on an online application process.
+Attendees are hand-selected for their expertise, collaborative skills, creativity and gusto.

 Everyone brings a zealous appetite to see, try, learn, collaborate, test, taste, burn, smell and smoke everything with insane enthusiasm.

-Kathryn Tomajan founded Eat Retreat in 2011.
-She is a certified olive oil taster and serves on the U.C.
-Davis California Sensory Panel, which grades olive oils from around the world.
+Kathryn Tomajan is an olive miller who has made award-winning olive oil in California and Australia.
+She is a certified olive oil taster and serves on the Board of Directors for the California Olive Oil Council.
 She holds a master’s degree from the University of Gastronomic Sciences in Pollenzo, Italy.

 We are all so different, yet so like-minded.
 The event puts us into a perfect storm of collaborative cooking, eating, drinking and geographical isolation.
 It’s what makes Eat Retreat so addictively awesome.

 Mike Lee, Eat Retreat Alum & founder of Studio Industries